ahmadmasalhags/azurehw/README.md

       * Network interface
       * Virtual network
       * Disk _X2_
-* _azdeploy.parameters.json_: parameters for the deployment
+* _azdeploy.parameters.json_: parameters for the deployment.
 * _deployer.ps1_: a powershell script to excute the deployment.
 Please check out its usage [below](#Usage).